Shayan-Ghani/machimetrics/README.md

-# TryStack
+# Machimetrics

 Copyright © 2022 Shayan Ghani shayanghani1384@gmail.com

-a little micro-service for listing the metrics of a VM run on container.
+A flask application to gather the metrics of the host that the app's container is running on.